huntsolo-dev/IDT4M-LMH-Programming-Exercise/README.md

 # IDT4M Last Mile Health Interview Programming Exercise

 ## Overview
 This repository contains the solution for the **IDT4M Last Mile Health Interview Programming Exercise**.
-The task involves building a [Android app/Web dashboard] that interacts with a REST API to manage and visualize disease case data.
+The task involves building an Android app and Web dashboard that interacts with a REST API to manage and visualize disease case data.

 ## Features
 - **READ**: Fetch and display disease case data from the REST API.